Investment and Management of Bond Proceeds

 When an issuer sells new money bonds and expects to take a considerable period of time to spend bond proceeds on capital projects, this may result in an interest cost that exceeds interest earnings during that time period (“negative arbitrage”).
 It is critical to develop consistent and reliable spend-down estimates for the associated capital projects and periodically update those estimates to compare against investment income projections based upon prevailing and expected market conditions.

-Issuers will need to identify and ensure coordination between the persons responsible for monitoring and managing spending, cash flow projections, and investment performance and compliance.
+Issuers will need to identify and ensure coordination among the persons responsible for monitoring and managing spending, cash flow projections, and investment performance and compliance.
 This is especially true if these areas involve different offices and staff and can typically include debt management staff, treasury staff, public works or engineering staff, etc. This coordination is critical and GFOA recommends that governments do the following:

 - Monitor how and when bond proceeds will be invested and spent with respect to federal tax law requirements, especially when there are changes in timing or spending plans from what was planned at the time of bond issuance.

 - Make certain that the drawdown of proceeds is planned and recorded, and that the investment duration is no longer than the expected drawdown schedule.
 Since the draw schedule may change over time, it should be periodically revisited.

 - Borrow only as much as needed to fund capital projects or expected expenses, after consideration of cash funding, grants, or other funding sources.